UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_LodLevel.rst

    A single Lod Level for a KX_GameObject.

-   .. attribute:: meshName
+   .. attribute:: mesh

-      The name of the mesh used at this lod level.
+      The mesh used at this lod level.

+      :type: :class:`RAS_MeshObject`(read only)

+   .. attribute:: level

+      The id of the KX_LodLevel.

+      :type: integer(read only)

+   .. attribute:: useMesh

+      Return True if this KX_LodLevel has a mesh, False if not.

+      :type: boolean(read only)

+   .. attribute:: useMaterial

+      Return True if this KX_LodLevel has a mesh with at least one material, False if not.

-      :type: string (read only)
+      :type: boolean(read only)

    .. attribute:: useHysteresis